Now you have your new Puppy Home! What do you do? Where do you start?

-- Your puppy is learning their environment.
+- Your puppy is learning about their environment.
 Do not let your puppy roam free without supervision.
 A crate is a safe place for your puppy.
 Please crate them while you are away.
 Also, consider crating your puppy when you are home.
-This gets them accustom to being on their own as well as keeps them safe and out of trouble.
+This gets them accustomed to being on their own and keeps them safe and out of trouble.

 Food and Toy Aggression